 - Barbecue leftovers last 3 to 4 days in the refrigerator.
 You can freeze it in freezer-safe containers or bags for up to 3 months if you don’t intend to eat it within 3 to 4 days.

-- Barbecue that has been vacuum-sealed will keep for two to three months in the freezer.
+- Barbecue that has been vacuum-sealed will be kept in the freezer for two to three months.
 After this time, eating cooked chicken may cause a foodborne disease since germs can continue to develop even in the refrigerator.

 |Calories||419 kcal||Carbohydrates||5 g|